braitsch/ofxDatGui/readme.md

 **ofxDatGuiEvents** are designed to be as easy as possible to interact with.

-To listen for an event simply register a callback to be executed when an event you care about is received:
+To listen for an event simply register a callback to be executed when an event you care about is fired:

 	gui->onButtonEvent(this, &ofApp::onButtonEvent);
 	void onButtonEvent(ofxDatGuiButtonEvent e)